aws-solutions/instance-scheduler-on-aws/README.md

 **Build the solution**

-From the *deployment* folder in your cloned repo, run build-s3-dist.sh, passing the root name of your bucket (ex. mybucket) and the version you are building (ex. v1.0.0).
-We recommend using a semver version based on the version downloaded from GitHub (ex.
-GitHub: v1.0.0, your build: v1.0.0.mybuild)
+From the *deployment* folder in your cloned repo, run build-s3-dist.sh, passing the root name of your bucket (ex. mybucket), name of the solution i.e. aws-instance-scheduler and the version you are building (ex. v1.3.3).
+We recommend using a similar version based on the version downloaded from GitHub (ex.
+GitHub: v1.3.3, your build: v1.3.3.mybuild)

 ```
 chmod +x build-s3-dist.sh
-build-s3-dist.sh <bucketname> <version>
+build-s3-dist.sh <bucketname> aws-instance-scheduler <version>
 ```

 **Run Unit Tests**